cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Labels

-!!!
-Important
-    This change has been backported to all supported minor releases.
-As a result, it will be available starting from versions 1.21.0, 1.20.3 and 1.19.5.

 In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster, and replaced it with the more canonical `cnpg.io/cluster` label.
 The `postgresql` label is no longer maintained.